 Located approximately 20 minutes from International Drive — the heart of our tourism district — Orlando International Airport (MCO) works with more than 40 scheduled airlines to provide nonstop service from over 150 international and domestic destinations.
 What’s more, airfares at MCO are among the lowest of the 50 largest airports in the U.S.

-One you’ve reached Orlando, you can choose from a robust selection of public transportation, rental-car providers and even ride-share options such as Lyft, which can pick up and drop off at MCO, theme parks, attractions and everywhere else you’ll want to visit.
-Or, hop on the fun and affordable I-Ride Trolley, which runs on and around International drive and costs a maximum of $2 per ride.
+Once you’ve reached Orlando, you can choose from a robust selection of public transportation options and ride-share services.
+Or, hop on the fun and affordable I-Ride Trolley, which runs on and around International Drive and costs a maximum of $2 per ride.
 Several hotels in our tourism district also offer shuttle services to guests.